 The Node tab shows node information, including the health metric Disk Latency.
-It also displays a hardware requirements message for each node, to tell whether the hardware provisioned meets the requirements as documented in the "Capacity Planning" topic.
+It also displays a hardware requirements message for each node, to tell whether the hardware provisioned meets the requirements as documented in the Capacity Planning topic.
 If a node is found to have sufficient resources to meet specifications, the message "Node Specs Meet requirements" appears with a green checkmark.
-If the node does not have sufficient resources to meet the required specifications, the alert "Node Specs Do not meet requirements" appears with a yellow triangle.
-The requirements vary depending on the type of PCE cluster (single-node, 2x2 multi-node, 4x2 multi-node, etc.).
+If the node does not have sufficient resources to meet specifications on the type of PCE cluster (single-node, 2x2 multi-node, 4x2 multi-node, etc.).
 This is determined based on the cluster_type runtime parameter, which is set for every node.
-The hardware requirements check needs to know the cluster type so it can use the right set of hardware requirements.
+The hardware requirements.